biermanncarl/cx16-concerto/gui/panels/Readme.md

 The tool for that is a "panel stack" that defines which panels are shown in which order.

 Each panel has multiple byte strings hard coded.
 Those byte strings define elements shown on the GUI.
-  * one string that defines all interactive GUI components, such as checkboxes, listboxes etc.
+  * one string that defines all interactive GUI components, such as checkboxes, comboboxes etc.
     It is often called "comps", "component string" or something similar.
     In many subroutines, this component string is given as a zero page pointer together with an offset.
     Those component strings can inherently only be 256 bytes or shorter.